godotengine/godot-docs/tutorials/shading/your_first_shader/your_second_spatial_shader.rst

 .. image:: img/rim.png

-In order to add fresnal reflectance we will compute a fresnel term in our fragment shader.
-We are not going to use a real fresnel term, instead we will approximate it using the dot product of the ``NORMAL`` and ``VIEW`` vectors.
-The ``NORMAL`` vector points away from a surface of the, while the ``VIEW`` vector is the direction between your eye and that point on the surface.
-The dot product between them is a handy way to tell when you are looking at the surface head-on your at a glancing angle.
+In order to add fresnal reflectance, we will compute a fresnel term in our fragment shader.
+Here, we aren't going to use a real fresnel term for performance reasons.
+Instead, we'll approximate it using the dot product of the ``NORMAL`` and ``VIEW`` vectors.
+The ``NORMAL`` vector points away from the mesh's surface, while the ``VIEW`` vector is the direction between your eye and that point on the surface.
+The dot product between them is a handy way to tell when you are looking at the surface head-on or at a glancing angle.

 .. code-block:: glsl

   float fresnel = sqrt(1.0 - dot(NORMAL, VIEW));

 And mix it into both ``ROUGHNESS`` and ``ALBEDO``.
 This is the benefit of ShaderMaterials over SpatialMaterials.
-With SpatialMaterials we could set these properties with a texture, or to a flat number.
+With SpatialMaterials, we could set these properties with a texture, or to a flat number.
 But with shaders we can set them based on any mathematical function that we can dream up.